mph-/lcapy/doc/tutorial.rst

 Each domain has specific methods, including:

-- fourier
+- fourier   -- Convert to Fourier domain

-- laplace
+- laplace   -- Convert to Laplace (s) domain

-- inverse_fourier

-- inverse_laplace
+- time      -- Convert to time domain

 Lcapy defines a number of functions that can be used in expressions, including: